 I wanted to try life on the road in order to understand what a happy life meant to me.
 I wanted lots of uninterrupted solo time to reflect on things before figuring out what my next “big move” in life was.

 It’s been three years since starting solo van life.
-I’m sharing my ultimate guide on how to make the transition to solo female van life as smooth as possible.
+I now rent out my van and am back living in a house.
+But I’m sharing my ultimate guide on how to make the transition to solo female van life as smooth as possible.
 From my own experiences to my nomad friends’ stories, all of my best hacks and van life essentials are packed into this guide.

 Phase 1: Plan Your Van Life